Child poverty and the two-child benefit cap: explained

 But estimates of exactly how many children are in poverty as a result of the two-child benefit limit vary depending on which measure of poverty is used, as well as the time period—this is why you may see different figures circulating about the policy’s impact.

-The Resolution Foundation estimates that removing the two-child benefit limit would lift 470,000 children out of relative poverty (AHC) by 2029/30.
-It has also called for the government to end the separate benefit cap, and estimates that doing this alongside scrapping the two-child benefit limit would move a total of 500,000 children out of poverty by 2029/30.
+The Resolution Foundation estimates that removing the two-child benefit limit would result in 480,000 fewer children growing up in relative poverty (AHC) by 2029/30 compared to if the limit was retained.
+It has also called for the government to end the separate benefit cap, and estimates that doing this alongside scrapping the two-child benefit limit and relinking the Local Housing Allowance to local rents would mean a total of 660,000 fewer children in poverty by 2029/30 compared to if the policies remained in place.

 An alternative measure of child poverty